Compared: Deer Rifles in the Field

 By the Guns and Shooting Online Staff

-During deer season we here at Guns and Shooting Online take the opportunity to use a variety of rifles, note our impressions, and compare the strong and weak points of the various rifles in the field.
-We live close enough to deer country (actually, in deer country) that we are able to embark of a series of "day hunts," returning home each evening.
-No need to pack in with just one rifle (and a back up) for a long hunt.
-We sleep in our own beds every night, and can start the next day's hunt with a different rifle.
+During deer season we here at Guns and Shooting Online take the opportunity to use a variety of rifles, note our impressions and compare the strong and weak points of the various rifles in the field.
+We live close enough to deer country (actually, in deer country) that we are able to embark of a series of day hunts, returning home each evening.
+No need to pack in with just one rifle for a long hunt.
+We sleep in our own beds every night and can start the next hunt with a different rifle.

 Our quarry is the Columbian blacktail deer.
 This is a relative of the mule deer that behaves more like a whitetail, generally preferring deep woods to open country.